 Sexual harassment in investment banking

-Sexual harassment is rearing its ugly head in the film and media this month.
+Sexual harassment is rearing its ugly head in the media industry after #MeToo.
 And the finance industry isn’t far behind.
 As a matter of fact, I think it might even be leading the race.

 Most people have an idea of how the classic, sleazy 80s trader looks like.
 He combs his hair backward, slaps women’s butts, and he talks like Jordan Belfort in the Wolf of Wall Street.